 Emso believes that the “mainstreaming” of ESG is a critical development in the asset management industry, and supports industry-, investor- and regulator-lead initiatives.
 While the market contends with certain challenges, such as appropriate portfolio carbon footprinting methodologies, timeliness and accuracy of issuer disclosure, and the treatment of short-selling in an ESG context, Emso will continue to strive to be a thought leader amongst emerging market managers/investors.

-Emso has measured its global carbon footprint for 2019 and offset 641 tonnes of carbon dioxide, through support for a solar cooker project in a rural area of Zhangye, Gansu province in northwestern China.
+Emso has measured its global carbon footprint for 2019 and 2020 and offset 641 and 57 tonnes of carbon dioxide, respectively, through support for a solar cooker project in a rural area of Zhangye, Gansu province in northwestern China.
 As such, Emso has received certification as Carbon Neutral Company under the Carbon Footprint Standard.
-The firm is in the process of updating the carbon analysis and offset for 2020.

-Emso actively participates on various industry ESG/RI working groups, including the AIMA Global Responsible Investment Steering Committee, the AIMA ESG working group, and the Managed Funds Association (MFA) ESG working group.
+Emso actively participates on various industry ESG/RI working groups, including the AIMA ESG working group.
 Emso is also often asked to speak on industry panels which address topics related to the integration of ESG in portfolio management, ESG regulation, and/or management company ESG matters, like diversity and inclusion.
 Additionally, we strive to encourage as many industry stakeholders as possible, including our service providers and vendors, to adopt more sustainable business practices, and we have incorporated an ESG analysis as part of our standard due diligence process.

 Emso feels strongly that it is important to engage charitably in those geographies where we are so engaged professionally.
 For many years, we have supported organizations which promote education, conservation, and public health initiatives in emerging market countries.

-Emso launched its employee charitable matching program in 2020, and through that program, the firm is supporting charities that matter most to its employees, both globally and locally, including Rainbows4Children, City Harvest, Trussell Trust, Cancer Research UK, and TETEA, among many others.
+Emso launched its employee charitable matching program in 2020, and through that program, the firm is supporting charities that matter most to its employees, both globally and locally, including Rainbows4Children, TETEA, The Sheldrick Wildlife Trust, The Trussell Trust, and The Citizens Foundation (UK), among many others.

 Emso is proud to support The HALO Trust, Tusk, EMPower, and Re:Act.
 We feel that these organizations perform essential work in the communities where they operate, and we are proud to lend them our support.